amplabs-ai/amplabs/README.md

 # Problem Statement

-2 Fundamental Problems facing the Battery Industry as Identified in the [Battery Data Genome](https://arxiv.org/abs/2109.07278).
+2 Fundamental Problems facing the Battery Industry as Identified in the [Principles of the Battery Data Genome](https://arxiv.org/abs/2109.07278).

 **Heterogeneity**